 As for sugar, it's best to consume no more than 20 grams (about 5 teaspoonfuls) of added sugars per day for the average adult to avoid negative health consequences.

 Over the last few hundred years, the average intake of salt has actually declined.
 In fact, we now eat one-tenth the amount of salt that we used to consume back in the 1600s in Europe.
 In those days, we didn't have refrigerators to preserve our food, so everything was packed with salt.
 During this time of gorging on salt, there wasn’t an obesity or diabetes or hypertension crisis.
 People back then ate real whole foods and consumed a lot of salt, but they also consumed very little sugar.

 During the past few hundred years when our intake of salt was dropping, the intake of sugar was exploding.
-Indeed, just a few hundred years ago, people consumed just a few pounds of sugar per year.
-Now that sugar is more available, its average intake has skyrocketed up to 152 pounds of sugar consumed per person per year.
+Indeed, just a few hundred years ago, people consumed just a few pounds of sugar2 per year.
+Now that sugar is more available, its average intake has skyrocketed up to 152 pounds2 of sugar consumed per person per year.
 That’s a 30-fold increase!